dhhyi/meetup-facades/talk/README.md

 # Title

+## Winner!
+- Facades - The best Layer of your Angular Application

+## Other Ideas

 - Lean Component Composition with Facades
-- Facades - The best Layer of your Angular Application
 - Using Facades for Component Composition in Angular Applications

 # Abstract